AlexanderMakarov/am-budget-view/README.md

 - [x] Collect more details about accounts.
 - [x] Handle currencies on "Categorization" page (now "Amount" in different currencies).
 - [x] Add good demo data, write instruciton how to use it (speed up releases and build trust in app).
-- [x] Download account statements from MyAmeria.
+- [x] ~~Download account statements from MyAmeria~~ (appears useless because doesn't work for cards).
+- [ ] Add way (button) to re-read statement files.
+- [ ] Add switcher to "Transactions" page to hide "between my accounts" transactions.
+- [ ] Download MyAmeria History Excel files.
 - [ ] Download account statements from Ameria Business and Inecobank.
 Make them user-friendly.
-- [ ] Add way (button) to re-read statement files.
 - [ ] Support group to ignore some transactions as "to me".
 Because:
       a) user may have transactions from other bank accounts.
       b) transaction between banks may happen under different account.